eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 The minimal devfile sufficient to run a workspace from it, consists of the following parts:
  - Specification version
  - Name

+Without any further configuration a workspace with default editor will be launched along with its default plugins which are configured on Che Server.
+By default, `Che Theia` is configured as a default one along with `Che Machine Exec` plugin.

+To get more functional workspace, the following parts can be added:
  - A list of components: the development components and user runtimes

-To get more functional workspace, the following parts can be added:
  - A list of projects: the source code repositories
  - A list of commands: actions to manage the workspace components like running the dev tools, starting the runtime environments etc...